 The Good Measure Food Pantry at Grace Chapel has been providing food to those in need for nearly a decade.
 It is unique among food pantries in the area, typically offering name brand canned and boxed products, deli lunch meats, eggs and fresh bread.
 In addition, each family is offered cleaning products and hygiene items they are unable to purchase with their Bridge Card or food stamp allowance.
 Two years ago, we began offering fresh produce from our community garden, which was enthusiastically received and quickly scooped up!
 Fresh, locally grown organic produce is a rarity for any food pantry committed to serving the poor.
 The reason is simple: It’s expensive and it’s perishable.
 But fresh produce is also the most nutritious and beneficial product a food pantry could ever offer its customers.
 Providing this will be the first priority of Grace’s Acre.

 Connecting people to one another will also be a significant part of Grace’s Acre as we seek to grow relationships, as well as, food.
 Growing vegetables for the food pantry and the public is labor intensive, so a strong corps of volunteers will be essential to the success and sustainability of the garden.
 Whether it’s planting, watering, harvesting or packaging items for sale – we need you!
-In addition to the many volunteer opportunities, there will be 12 raised bed plots for individuals or families to grow their own fruits and vegetables.
-These will be made available to Grace Chapel members and neighbors alike, with the hope that friendships will be cultivated as folks care for their vegetables.
+In addition to the many volunteer opportunities, there are 16 raised bed plots for individuals or families to grow their own fruits and vegetables.
+These are made available to Grace Chapel members and neighbors alike, with the hope that friendships will be cultivated as folks care for their vegetables.
 There will also be regular gatherings to allow everyone connected with the garden to grow their relationships as they grow food.

 It is the goal of Grace’s Acre to become self-sustaining through the sale of produce.
 The two primary markets will be the Grace Chapel congregation and the broader community.
 The strategy for vegetable sales to Grace Chapel members is to ask them to “shop” at Grace’s Acre to purchase items they would normally buy at the grocery store anyway.
 In doing so, they will be supporting the garden and food pantry, and receiving vegetables that are pesticide and herbicide free, and, certainly, fresher.
 There will be a table in the foyer on Sundays during the growing season, and pre-orders will be available during the week prior via the website and email.
 Produce sales through a farm stand and word of mouth are secondary outlets to generate income, but perhaps, more importantly, to raise awareness of Grace’s Acre.